TheGoodlike13/liberty_or_death/README.md

     chown ldap:ldap /etc/openldap/ldap.keytab
     chmod 600 /etc/openldap/ldap.keytab

-I've looked it up, and chmod can be deciphered by treating every number as a set of 3 flags.
-6 = 4 + 2 = write + read.
-There are 3 numbers because files have 3 boxes to select permissions in, I guess: owner, group and others.
+I've looked it up, and `chmod` can be deciphered by treating every number as a set of 3 flags. `6 = 4 + 2 = write + read`.
+There are 3 numbers because files have 3 boxes to select permissions in, I guess: `owner`, `group` and `others`.

 But that's not important.
-What's important is that the owner/group used here is 'ldap', not 'openldap' like in the guide.
-And this is coming from 'openldap.org', so it can't be that they messed up.
+What's important is that the `owner/group` used here is `ldap`, not `openldap` like in the guide.
+And this is coming from `openldap.org`, so it can't be that they messed up.
 Well, it totally can, I have come to expect this.
 But I'm willing to give one last shot at good faith here.

     sudo chown root:ldap /etc/krb5.ldap.keytab